 - Floppy disk 5.25 "Shugart SA465 (720 KB DS / DD)

 Unfortunately, the hardware was not completed with the respective software CP / M, even if the conditions are really excellent visual hardware.

 The Ing.
-Lucky Luciano at that time (1983) worked at the CNR in Pisa ended with a commitment to long-standing problem of data entry on the IBM 370 mainframe in use at the time CNUCE.
-If it was necessary to punch cards and then read them to a machine to launch their own programs, now it was enough to bring floppy disks 5.25 "disk in any format readable by the operating system CP / M. In fact, he bought a card configured to read in either mode DSDD that SSSD and any format bytes / sector, and sectors / track can transfer protocol through the BSC program to do, turn on the mainframe.
+Lucky Luciano at that time (1983) he worked at the CNR in Pisa ended with a commitment to long-standing problem of data entry on the IBM 370 mainframe in use at the time CNUCE of Pisa.
+If it was necessary to punch cards and then read them to a machine to launch their own programs, now bring them in was enough disks 5.25 "disk in any format readable by the operating system CP / M. In fact, he bought a card configured to read in either mode DSDD that SSSD and any format bytes / sector, and sectors / track can transfer protocol through the BSC program to do, turn on the mainframe.
 Here is a page that describes the system extracted from the manual which I managed to get hold of the site CNR - ISTI in Pisa:

-I was not certain, however, that by directly connecting the 3.5 "drives directly to 34-pin IDC connector from the card MK83, they could function properly.
-At the very least there would be change from the normal setting DS1 DS0, but my experiences tell me that the connector of a 3.5 "drive is not immediately compatible with the connector of a drive 5.25".
-To avoid dedicate to solve this problem, I decided to skip taking care to disconnect a drive adapter that I had homemade in January 2012 and it is working perfectly with my MK82 whose schema is as follows:
+I was not certain, however, that by directly connecting the 3.5 "drives directly to the connector IDC 34 pin card MK83, they could function properly.
+At the very least there would have been to change the normal setting in DS1 DS0, but my experiences tell me that the connector of a 3.5 "drive is not immediately compatible with the connector of a 5.25" drives.
+To avoid dedicate to solve this problem, I decided to skip taking care to disconnect a drive adapter that I had homemade in January 2012 and it is working perfectly with my MK82 whose scheme is as follows: